Lionsgate Films Logo

 Lionsgate Films Logo 1996

 The style of the inscriptions has changed: the glyphs now have serifs, but they are much thinner.
-The logo has been re-grouped: now it is two-tiered.
+The logo has been regrouped: it is now two-tiered.
 The upper part is separated from the lower one by a narrow horizontal stripe.
-The phrase “Cinépix Inc.” is placed in the first row, and “Distribution” is in the second.
+The phrase “Cinépix Inc.” appears in the first row, and “Distribution” in the second.
 All letters are uppercase but vary in size depending on their location.
 The largest and boldest characters are in the first word.

 1996 – 1998